getodk/docs/contributing-tips.rst

 You can contribute to this community, no matter your background or skills.

 - If there is something you don't know how to do, you can ask.
+  - If it is issue related, ask on the issue.
+  - If it is more general, try the #docs-code channel in the `ODK Developer Slack <https://opendatakit.slack.com>`.
+  - You can also send a private message to @adammichaelwood or another maintainer.
 - If you want to try something even though you aren't sure you can do it, go ahead and try.

 Another worry you may have is that something will take you a long time, when an "expert" might be able to do it quickly.
 You may feel, then, you aren't the "right person" for the job.
 But if you are the only one with the time or desire to work on something, **you are the right person to work on it.**